Functionality added or changed:

 In the mysql client, if the server connection

-was lost during repeated status
+was lost during repeated status commands, the

 client would fail to detect this and command output would be